Bastardkb/bastardkb.github.io/help/remapping_pins.md

 # Bodge the broken pin

 Use a wire to bodge the broken pin and the replacement pin.
-You can instructions on the [how to bodge wire page][bodge].
+You can find instructions on the [how to bodge wire page][bodge].

 You will need to do this on **both sides of your keyboard**, even the side that still works.
 This is because we will modify the firmware, and the hardware configuration needs to be the same on both halves.